c-vandenberg/machine-learning-in-drug-discovery/molecular_representations/2_molecular_descriptors/README.md

 * **Convolutional neural network** (CNN)
 * **Recurrent neural network** (RNN)

 With the advancement of deep learning (DL) technology, the growth of drug-related data, and the proliferation of user-friendly DL frameworks in popular programming langauages, **<sup>13</sup>** **<sup>14</sup>** methodologies based on these ML algorithms are becoming more ubiquitous in all steps of the drug discovery & drug development process.

-Due to the
+Data quality and data representation have a significant impact on the performance of ML-based predictive models as both heavily contribute to the quality of pre-training.
+Therefore, there has been a surge of interest in research on molecular representation

 ## References